Sail and explore the Canaries and Madeira

 Day 1: Joining day

-Join the boat between 1200 and 2000hrs (the closer to 1200 the better but we know flights and such like don’t always work like that, so don’t worry!)
+Join the boat at 0900hrs.
 Get your belongings packed away and relax.
 There’s plenty of things to do in the future but right now it’s about relaxing, finding your way around the boat and enjoying the surroundings.
 The Canaries are usually lovely and warm at this time of year and you can sit and gaze out over the ocean with a sundowner!

 Day 2: Briefings, training and day sail to Arecife